Azure/deployment-stacks/TUTORIAL.md

   --template-file main.bicep
 ```

-Sign into the Azure portal, check the properties of the `publicIP` resource and verify its
+To verify the change, sign into the Azure portal, check the properties of
-address allocation method is now static instead of dynamic.
+the `publicIP` resource and confirm its address allocation method is
+now `Static` instead of `Dynamic`.

 ## Protect managed resources against deletion

-The `--deny-delete` CLI parameter places a special lock on managed resources that prevents them
+The `--deny-delete` CLI parameter places a special type of lock on managed resources
-from deletion by unauthorized security principals (be default, everyone).
+that prevents them from deletion by unauthorized security principals (be default, everyone).

 Following are the relevant `az stack sub create` parameters: